 The actual process of Contemplative Prayer

-Once all the above is done, you are ready to go into the realm of contemplation.
+The above done, you are ready to go into the realm of contemplation.

 Keep in mind the warnings about images, any arise set them aside as in steps 2 and 3.
 Smash those idols